Facebook event / RSVP / information to share!

 Every donation adds up!
 Thank you!
 For larger donations, grants, or funding - feel free to email or call us for a copy of our current budget and statements.
 We are happy to provide whatever information you need - as a 501c3 organization that is mostly volunteer run (except during the summer camp season) we hold ourselves to a very high standard of financial responsibility.

-This program is supported in part by the Anna Keesling Ackerman Fund.
+This program is supported in part by the following organizations and foundations:

 We are actively seeking additional community and foundation partners to grow this initiative in 2025–2026.